grumpycoders/pcsx-redux/src/mips/psyqo/GETTING_STARTED.md

 ```

 ## Docker
 For users who don't want to modify their environments, it is possible to use [Docker](https://www.docker.com/) to run the mips toolchain.
-There are to scripts provided at the root of this repository, called `dockermake.sh` for Unix users and `dockermake.bat` for Windows users.
+There are two scripts provided at the root of this repository, called `dockermake.sh` for Unix users and `dockermake.bat` for Windows users.

 These scripts will behave like the `make` command, running in the same directory where the command was run.
 It'll be in a Linux environment with an adequate mips toolchain to use.